spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/catalog/category/managing-categories.md

 For example, you have ten products assigned to your category.
 For five of them, there is a seasonal discount applied.
 So you need those to be at the top of the list.

 To change the order of products:
-1. In the *Categories* table, for a specific category, select **Assign Products** from the *Actions* drop-down list.
+1. In the **Categories** table, for a specific category, select **Assign Products** from the **Actions** drop-down list.
 You are taken to the Assign products to category page.
-2. Scroll down to the *Products in this category* tab.
+2. Scroll down to the **Products in this category** tab.
-3. In the *Order* column, set numbers 1-5 for specific products that define the order of products in the category.
+3. In the **Order** column, set numbers 1-5 for specific products that define the order of products in the category.
 For example, if you have 5 products, set the numbers from 1 to 5.

 {% info_block infoBox %}

-In case you have several products with the identical order number value, the ordering will be performed based on the product name attribute.
-The product with 0 in the Order column will be displayed at the bottom
+In case you have several products with the identical order number value, the ordering is performed based on the product name attribute.
+The product with `0` in the **Order** column is displayed at the bottom.

 {% endinfo_block %}